ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 If the UDF has an input parameter of type Span, Text, or ScalarList, or the return type of the UDF is Span, Text, or ScalarList, the Java class must import the classes com.ibm.avatar.algebra.datamodel.Span, com.ibm.avatar.algebra.datamodel.Text, or com.ibm.avatar.algebra.datamodel.ScalarList to compile.

-Table functions require additional APIs to provide output schema information.
+Table functions require extra APIs to provide output schema information.
 These APIs belong to the base class com.ibm.systemt.api.udf.TableUDFbase.
 If a subclass contains more than one table function, a separate Java object is created for each instance.

 For the UDF code to retrieve non-class resources from its JAR file, the only supported method is `getResourceAsStream()`.
 Other methods for accessing resources (such as `getResource()`, `getResources()`, `getSystemResource()`) are not supported.
 For example, a UDF JAR file that contains the properties file my.properties in the package com.ibm.myproject.udfs, can access it with the following Java statement: